summerstay/Infinite-Adventure/README.md

 My own take on something like AI Dungeon.

 Install instuctions:
 You first should install and get working GPT-2 from openAI (https://github.com/openai/gpt-2).
+This requires Python 3.7 since Tensorflow won't work on Python 3.8 yet.
 You will need to download their 1558M model into the "models" subfolder of GPT-2:

 python download_model.py 1558M